Miguel Ablaza

 The Research

-- We took 1000 calls/day
+- If we took 1000 calls/day

 - 100 of them would involve the poor ticketing system